hhkaos/awesome-arcgis/arcgis/content/data-storage/databases/README.md

 > **Important**: no every Esri Geodatabase type run on top of a DBMS

 A geodatabase is a based on the relational database model and is allows you to store GIS information in one large file, which can contain multiple point, polygon, and/or polyline layers.
-It is a less “messy” way of organizing data than having multiple [shapefiles](../shapefile/README.md). in multiple folders.
+It is a less “messy” way of organizing data than having multiple [shapefiles](../shapefile/README.md) in multiple folders.

+> Geodatabases also allows you to set up a topology, store rasters, add domains or geometric networks, which you can’t do with shapefiles.

 Three types of geodatabases (GDB):